bxparks/bigquery-schema-generator/README.md

 # Kirby Schema Generator
 Generates schema files that are used for describing data that is ingested by Kirby.

+Description has to be updated manually after schema generation.

 ## Usage
 A sample data file is required for analyzing which will be used when generating the final schema.
 ```